MicrosoftDocs/memdocs/memdocs/intune/includes/mdm-supported-devices.md

 - Windows Holographic for Business

-  For more information about managing devices running Windows Holographic for Business, see [Window Holographic for Business support](../fundamentals/windows-holographic-for-business.md).
+  For more information about managing devices running Windows Holographic for Business, see [Windows Holographic for Business support](../fundamentals/windows-holographic-for-business.md).

 - Surface Hub